ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 ```

 <info-box info>
-	"GFM" stands for "GitHub Flavored Markdown" – a Markdown dialect used by [GitHub](https://github.com).
-Markdown, not having any formal specification, has many dialects often incompatible with each other.
+	"GFM" stands for "GitHub Flavored Markdown" &mdash; a Markdown dialect used by [GitHub](https://github.com).
+Markdown lacks any formal specification and has many dialects, often incompatible with each other.
 When converting the output produced by this data processor make sure to use a compatible Markdown to HTML converter (e.g. the [marked](https://www.npmjs.com/package/marked) library).
 </info-box>

 ## Installation